jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/SoftwareEngineering/SoEnExercises.md

 ##### Expected Output
 Folder in your branch inside of *MyWork* with project name like *HelloWorldWithCli*.
 I.E.: *\MyWork\HelloWorldWithCli*
-Screenshot as a proof to show you created a project with command line.
+<br/>Screenshot as a proof to show you created a project with command line.

 **Do not commit to master**